nahanni/rw_redis_fdw/README.md

 ## PostgreSQL Table Schema

 redis\_fdw expects the tables to be structured in a manner which helps it issue Redis commands and translate data.
-The default column names are listed below, however they can be renamed if desired in which case the column option `param <redis_fdw_original>` must be provided to map to the original names.
+The default column names are listed below, however they can be relabeled if desired in which case the column option `param <redis_fdw_original>` must be provided to map to the original redis\_fdw name.

 ```
   CREATE FOREIGN TABLE rft_str (